-Our U.S. and non-U.S. pension and postretirement plans were underfunded by an aggregate of \$149.7 million and \$21.6 million, respectively, as of October 31, 2016.
+Our U.S. and non-U.S. pension and postretirement plans were underfunded by an aggregate of \$149.2 million and \$12.6 million, respectively, as of October 31, 2017.
 We are legally required to make cash contributions to our pension plans in the future, and those cash contributions could be material.

-In fiscal 2017, we expect to make cash contributions of approximately \$18.3 million and \$3.6 million to our U.S. and non-U.S. pension and postretirement plans, respectively, which we believe will be sufficient to meet the minimum funding requirements under applicable laws.
-However, our future funding obligations for our pension and postretirement plans depend upon the levels of benefits provided for by these plans, the future performance of assets set aside for these plans, the rates of interest used to determine funding levels, the impact of potential business dispositions, actuarial data and experience, and any changes in government laws and regulations.
+In fiscal 2018, we expect, but are not obligated, to make cash contributions and direct benefit payments of approximately \$16.9 million and \$5.2 million to our U.S. and non-U.S. pension and postretirement plans, respectively, which we believe will be sufficient to meet the minimum funding requirements under applicable laws.
+We expect, however, our future funding obligations for our pension and postretirement plans depend upon the levels of benefits provided for by these plans, the future performance of assets set aside for these plans, the rates of interest used to determine funding levels, the impact of potential business dispositions, actuarial data and experience, and any changes in government laws and regulations.
 Accordingly, our future funding requirements for our pension and postretirement plans could be higher than expected, which could have a material adverse effect on our financial condition and liquidity.